valencik/mastersAPSC/documents/thesis/thesis.md

 {G 286FL,S A-DECAY} => {P 290LV}   0.000298    1.0000       3167.4
 {P 290LV} => {G 286FL}             0.000298    0.9464       3167.4

-Table: Frequent itemset rules for selectors in  papers. {#tbl:Apriori2}
+Table: Frequent itemset rules for selectors in NSR entries. {#tbl:Apriori2}

 %- selectors -> authors
 Our final analysis with Apriori uses each selector as a transaction and the list of authors who have published with that selector as the itemset.